Pyrilamine use while Breastfeeding

 Effects in Breastfed Infants

-In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
+Relevant published information on pyrilamine was not found as of the revision date.
+In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention and none of the infants were exposed to pyrilamine.

 Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.
 However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
 Whether lower oral doses of antihistamines have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.